rasch/ansi/README.md

 The following methods are available for moving the cursor:

-- cursor.up :: `(Number | Undefined) -> String` :: Accepts a single integer
+- cursor.up :: `(Number | Undefined) -> String` :: Accepts a single positive
-  argument representing the number of rows to move the cursor up relative to the current cursor position.
+  integer representing the number of rows to move the cursor up relative to the current cursor position.
 Defaults to `1`.

-- cursor.down :: `(Number | Undefined) -> String` :: Accepts a single integer
+- cursor.down :: `(Number | Undefined) -> String` :: Accepts a single positive
-  argument representing the number of rows to move the cursor down relative to the current cursor position.
+  integer representing the number of rows to move the cursor down relative to the current cursor position.
 Defaults to `1`.

-- cursor.right :: `(Number | Undefined) -> String` :: Accepts a single integer
+- cursor.right :: `(Number | Undefined) -> String` :: Accepts a single positive
-  argument representing the number of columns to move the cursor right relative to the current cursor position.
+  integer representing the number of columns to move the cursor right relative to the current cursor position.
 Defaults to `1`.

-- cursor.left :: `(Number | Undefined) -> String` :: Accepts a single integer
+- cursor.left :: `(Number | Undefined) -> String` :: Accepts a single positive
-  argument representing the number of columns to move the cursor left relative to the current cursor position.
+  integer representing the number of columns to move the cursor left relative to the current cursor position.
 Defaults to `1`.

 - cursor.nextLine :: `(Number | Undefined) -> String` :: Accepts a single
-  integer argument representing the number of lines to move the cursor down relative to the current cursor position.
+  positive integer representing the number of lines to move the cursor down relative to the current cursor position.
 Defaults to `1`.
 This method is similar to `cursor.down`, except the cursor also moves to the beginning of the line.

 - cursor.prevLine :: `(Number | Undefined) -> String` :: Accepts a single
-  integer argument representing the number of lines to move the cursor up relative to the current cursor position.
+  positive integer representing the number of lines to move the cursor up relative to the current cursor position.
 Defaults to `1`.
 This method is similar to `cursor.up`, except the cursor also moves to the beginning of the line.

 - cursor.toColumn :: `(Number | Undefined) -> String` :: Accepts a single
-  integer argument representing the column to move the cursor to.
+  positive integer representing the column to move the cursor to.
 Defaults to `0`, which moves the cursor to the beginning of its current line.

 - cursor.to :: `((Number | Undefined), (Number | Undefined)) -> String` ::
-  Accepts up to 2 integer arguments representing the x (column) and y (row) coordinates to move the cursor to.
+  Accepts up to 2 positive integer arguments representing the x (column) and y (row) coordinates to move the cursor to.
 Both arguments default to `0`.

 - cursor.move :: `((Number | Undefined), (Number | Undefined)) -> String` ::
   Accepts up to 2 integer arguments representing the number of columns and/or rows to move the cursor relative to its current position.
+If the first argument is a negative integer the cursor will be moved to the left while positive integers will move to the right.
+The second argument moves the cursor up given a negative integer or down for positive integers.
 Both arguments default to `0`.

 The following cursor strings are available: